 Everyone has some risk of developing a mental health disorder, no matter their age, sex, income, or ethnicity.

-In the U.S. and much of the developed world, mental disorders are one of the leading causes of disability.
+In the U.S. and much of the developed world, mental disorders are

 Social and financial circumstances, biological factors, and lifestyle choices can all shape a person’s mental health.